tmpkus/rtviewer/README.txt

   With Ubuntu or Debian it is possible to associate raw files to rtviewer that way rtviewer will be used to (pre)view raw files with pp3

+  Zoomin/out : scroll wheel
+  panning: hold mouse button and move mouse.

+  Since some filters like noise filtering are very slow the filterprocess will start after 3 seconds of mouse interaction.

 works on: